 My name is Christine Sharp.
 I am an author, illustrator, book designer, editor, photographer and artist.

 I am either dreaming up a creative project – be it a book, an artwork or something else – or getting behind other people’s ideas – helping people bring their vision to life.

 I have worked in the creative industries for almost 30 years, across the literary, visual and performing arts.
 As well as birthing books (the thing I do most often, these days), I have worn (and still wear) various creative hats.
 Things like narrator, actor, singer, publicist, graphic designer, proofreader, presenter, photographer, voiceover artist, arts marketer and even (many moons ago) dancer.

 While I have, over the last ten years, delved deeply into the world of words and become a maker of books (no, not a bookmaker – that is an entirely different profession!), I love to draw on my creative superpowers to make ‘good things’.
-I especially love to make things of beauty, of heart and soul, and of benefit to the planet.
+I especially love to create things of beauty, of heart and soul, and of benefit to the planet.

 At the time of writing, I have written, illustrated and designed three picture books for children, all published by UQP: Bea (2013), Sylvia (2014) and Bertha and Bear (2017).
 I have also co-authored, designed, edited and photographed two cookbooks for the Scenic Rim Regional Council called Eat Local: Food, Farming and Conversation in the Scenic Rim Volume 1 (2016) and Volume 2 (2018).
 You can read more about my books here.

 Currently, I am working with Brenda Fawdon on her new venture, Real Food School, an online platform for food education and recipes, focusing on local, seasonal and sustainable produce.